TanvirArjel/CustomValidation/README.md

 # AspNetCore.CustomValidation

- This is a custom model validation library for ASP.NET Core projects.
+ This is a common custom model validation library for ASP.NET Core projects.

-## Whats new in Version 1.2.1?
+## Whats new in Version 1.3.0?

-Version 1.2.1 is a major feature update which added client side validation support for all the validation attributes.
+This release added NotEquality ComparisonType  to CompareToAttribute along with its client side validation.
+This release also include some imporant bug fixes.

 ## How do I get started?